0xMiden/miden-tutorials/docs/src/web-client/counter_contract_tutorial.md

 ---
-title: "Incrementing the Count of the Counter Contract"
+title: 'Incrementing the Count of the Counter Contract'
 sidebar_position: 5
 ---

-# Incrementing the Count of the Counter Contract

 _Using the Miden WebClient to interact with a custom smart contract_